jidongbsu/cs333/labs/mitnick/README.md

 ## The Kevin Mitnick Attack

+**WARNING**: This is one of the most complicated labs, if you understand this lab and know what you are doing, you may be able to finish this lab in 20 minutes, if you don't really understand this lab and don't really know what you are doing, you may spend hours and still don't succeed.
+Be very very careful, make sure the command is correct, before you press enter to run the command, is the key to the success of this lab.

 ### Requirements

 In this lab, we will demonstrate the Kevin Mitnick attack - a special case of the TCP session hijack attack.
 Instead of hijacking an existing TCP connection between victims A and B, the Mitnick attack creates a TCP connection between A and B first on their behalf, and then naturally hijacks the connection.
 Specifically, Kevin Mitnick created and hijacked rsh connections.
-In this lab, the attacker's goal is to create a file /tmp/xyz on the victim server machine.
+In this lab, the attacker's goal is to create a file **/tmp/xyz** on the victim server machine.

 ### Setup

 3 Linux VMs.
 VM1 as the victim client; VM2 as the victim server; VM3 as the attacker.
 The 3 VMs reside in the same network - in the original Kevin Mitnick attack, the attacker's machine was not in the same network.
 Back then TCP sequence numbers were easily predictable, today it is not.
 To simulate the attack and simplify our task, we assume we still know the sequence numbers - we will, in the lab, obtain the sequence numbers from wireshark.
 We will then use "netwox 40" to perform packet spoofing.
-In the following document, we assume the victim client's IP is 172.16.77.128, and the victim server's IP is 172.16.77.129.
+In the remaining part of this README, we assume the victim client's IP address is 172.16.77.128, and the victim server's IP address is 172.16.77.129.

 Background knowledge: In rsh, two TCP connections are needed.
 One for normal communication, the other for sending error messages.
-In the first connection, client port must be 1023, server port must be 514.
-In the second connection, server port must be 1023, client port can be anything - in this lab, we will choose 9090.
+In the first connection, the client port must be 1023, and the server port must be 514.
+In the second connection, the server port must be 1023, but the client port can be anything - in this lab, we will choose 9090.

 ### Preparation steps: